2015–16 Nepal blockade: Aftermath

 In 2016, during Oli's visit to China, the two countries signed a treaty on trade and transit, including a plan to build a high speed railway from Kathmandu to the Chinese border.
 In June 2018, Nepal and China agreed on construction of the railway as a component of a series of cooperation projects approved by the two sides.
 A mutual agreement over the pre-feasibility study was reached in August 2018.
 The railway has been viewed as a way to reduce Nepal's dependence on India, which was made apparent during the 2015 Nepal blockade.

+During the COVID-19 pandemic, China closed its border with Nepal, and plans to diversify imports from China failed to materialize.

+The blockade had long lasting effects on Nepali households use of petroleum fuels, with poorer households more often continuing to use dirtier fuels such as firewood, whereas richer household moved towards using cleaner energy sources.